-The Council Plan, Connect was approved by the Council on 15 June 2022.
+The Council Plan, Connect was originally approved by the Council on 15 June 2022, and a mid-term review approved in April 2025.
 The Council Plan and Community Plan were built using engagement to place residents' views and aspirations front and centre, with more than 3,300 responses received, representing the largest consultation exercise ever carried out by the council.